Physician-supervised Weight-loss (Overweight, Obesity and Severe Obesity)

 Phentermine-Topiramate ER (Qsymia®)

 This combination medication was approved by the FDA in July 2012.
 Topiramate is a medication used in migraine prevention as well as seizure prophylaxis.
 It was found that a common side effect of this medication was weight-loss.
 Phentermine, as described in this brochure, helps to increase your energy and decrease your appetite.

 Among individuals who took the highest does of Qsymia® (15 mg phentermine and 92 mg of topiramate ER) for one-year, they achieved an average of 14.4 percent weight-loss.
 In a 200 pound person, a 14.4 percent weight-loss would mean a loss of 29 pounds.
 Cholesterol levels have also been shown to improve.

-Concerns: The most common side effects were dry mouth, constipation and pins-and-needle feeling in extremities.
+The most common side effects were dry mouth, constipation and pins-and-needle feeling in extremities.
 Qsymia® should NOT be used in women of childbearing age who are not using at least one reliable form of contraception.
-Topiramate ER, a component of Qsymia®, has been associated with an increased risk of birth defects.
+Topiramate ER, a component of Qsymia®, has been known to cause birth defects.

 Liraglutide, approved in 2014 by the FDA, is an injectable medication that increases our natural production of insulin, which is needed to regulate the levels of sugar in the blood.
 It decreases the production of a hormone that opposes insulin called glucagon.
 It also slows down the emptying of the stomach.
 Lastly, it works in the brain to reduce the amount of food consumed.
 As such, it has been used for the management of diabetes for the last few years.